Updated February 2021.

 Administrative assistants don’t make leadership decisions.
 But they do perform the clerical work and communications tasks that businesses need to thrive.

 In fact, no growing company can be successful without the help of a good administrative team.

 So what do employers look for when hiring for these roles?
-Exactly what skills do you need to become a valued office assistant?
+Exactly what skills do you need to become a valued admin assistant?

-This is what every employer is looking for when hiring a new office assistant.
+Here's what every employer is looking for when hiring a new administrative assistant.

 Office computer software